nu-team-project/api/readme.md

 `uvicorn main:app --reload`

-# Disruptive Systems Endpoints
+# Disruptive Technologies Endpoints

-## DS Projects
+## DT Projects

 **List Projects** - `/projects`
 - List all the projects available to be used
-- This endpoint exists in order to act more like the Disruptive Systems API, however it only returns a set hard-coded response as full functionality of multiple projects is not required for this prototype
+- This endpoint exists in order to act more like the Disruptive Technologies API, however it only returns a set hard-coded response as full functionality of multiple projects is not required for this prototype

 ---

 **Single Project** - `/projects/{project}`
 - List the details of a single project with the 'id' of {project}
-- Functionality in order to act like the DS API, only returns a set response - doesn't retrieve data from the database
+- Functionality in order to act like the DT API, only returns a set response - doesn't retrieve data from the database
-- Only project id that retrieves a response is `i7prjqnb2c4b6rob9xc2` - all following DS style endpoints will require this id in the URL in the place of {project}
+- Only project id that retrieves a response is `i7prjqnb2c4b6rob9xc2` - all following DT style endpoints will require this id in the URL in the place of {project}

 | Paramater Name | Datatype | Required / Default | Description |
 |---|---|---|---|